BenRunInBay/vue3-spfx/README.md

 ## Set up a Vue 3/Vite/SPFX 1.31.1 project
-1. Clone this repo and a template
+1. Clone this repo to use for your webpart as a template
 2. Delete the .git folder and re-initialize this as your own git repo
 3. Create your Vue 3 web app in your normal, preferred way, within the top-level of this folder
 4. The index.html will allow you to develop and test the webpart web app inside of a simple container to mimick a SharePoint page